This post may contain affiliate links. Read the full disclosure here

 You can download our upcycled and handmade product pricing cheat sheet below.

-If you are looking for more help to get your new business off the group you can also check out our Top Tips for Brand New Upcycling Businesses E-book.
+If you are looking for more help to get your new business off the group you can also check out our Quick Start Guide for Upcycling Businesses.

 Want to save this post and come back to it later?
 Pin it!